JohnEarnest/Octo/Readme.md

 The `--decompile` option can be used to send an existing Chip8 binary through Octo's general-purpose decompiler.

 The `--options` option allows you to specify a JSON file with settings for all of Octo's feature flags and palette configuration, which will be used for exports and as hints during decompilation.
+If the specified file does not exist, a template will be created with default settings.

 Sharing Your Programs
 ---------------------